open-data/gcnotify-templates/README.md

 1. Create a python virtual environment: `python3 -m venv ./venv`
 1. Activate the venv: `. venv/bin/activate`
 1. Install the requirements into the venv: `pip install -r requirements.txt`

+## GitHub Actions

+The action is run at midnight and noon.
+It will build the python3 environment, and run the notify.py script.

+This will fetch the templates from the GC Notify API and parse them into yaml files.
+It will commit any template changes, including deletions.